ijlyttle/qfmtr/README.md

 Installation
 ------------

-You can install qhelpr from github with:
+You can install qfmtr from github with:

 ``` r
 # install.packages("devtools")